Taiwan's China-skeptic ruling-party candidate wins presidential election

 "[Beijing] will use more economic coercion, diplomatic coercion, more informational warfare, and maybe more on the trade instead of using the military approach," said Fang-yu Chen, a political science at Soochow University in Taipei.
 "But that being said, we still have to get ready."

-Saturday's voting closed at 4 p.m. on Saturday, with the KMT conceding the presidential race before 8 p.m.
+Saturday's voting closed at 4 p.m. on Saturday, with the Kuomintang (KMT) party conceding the presidential race before 8 p.m.
+About 75 percent of the island's eligible voters cast ballots.

 "I'm sorry I disappointed my supporters, and I would like to apologize," KMT's Hou told the media.
 Ko Wen-je, of the Taiwan People's Party (TPP), also conceded defeat.

-Saturday's presidential vote was closely contested, with the KMT garnering more than 3.9 million votes, and the TPP about 3.1 million.
-DPP won more than 5 million votes.
+Saturday's presidential election was closely contested, with Lai winning more than 5 million votes, or about 40 percent of the popular vote.
+It fell short of the more than 8 million votes his predecessor won during the island's last elections in 2020.

+The KMT garnered more than 3.9 million votes and the TPP about 3.1 million.

 For security reasons, Taiwan does not allow absentee voting, mandating that all voters cast their ballots in-person, on paper only.
 The physical ballots are then counted by hand at every polling station, a process that is completely open to the public.